Tom Lawless

-Thomas James Lawless (born December 19, 1956 in Erie, Pennsylvania) is a former Major League Baseball player who played between 1982 and 1990, appearing with the Cincinnati Reds, Montreal Expos, St. Louis Cardinals, and Toronto Blue Jays.
+Thomas James Lawless (born December 19, 1956) is an American former Major League Baseball (MLB) player who played between 1982 and 1990, appearing with the Cincinnati Reds, Montreal Expos, St. Louis Cardinals, and Toronto Blue Jays.

 He was the interim manager of the Houston Astros in 2014.

 Career

-Lawless grew up in Erie, Pennsylvania, attending Strong Vincent High School and Penn State Behrend, where he played baseball from 1975-1978.
+Lawless grew up in Erie, Pennsylvania, attending Strong Vincent High School and Penn State Behrend, where he played baseball from 1975 to 1978.

 Lawless became famous in 1984 when he became the only player ever traded for Pete Rose.

-Lawless, who only hit two regular-season home runs in his career, is also remembered for his dramatic go-ahead home run in Game 4 of the 1987 World Series (he had hit .080 in 25 at-bats during the regular season.)
+Lawless, who only hit two regular-season home runs in his career, hit a dramatic go-ahead home run in Game 4 of the 1987 World Series (he had hit .080 in 25 at-bats during the regular season.)
 Lawless later expressed shock that he had managed to hit a home run.
 "When it went over the wall, I thought, 'Holy cow, it went out.'
 I went blank.
 I don't remember flipping the bat."